victorvde/jpeg2png/README.md

 ## Links

 [qjpegrest](http://viric.name/soft/qjpegrest/) is a tool that lets you try many different JPEG restoration methods (TV based, band-pass based and Huber MRF based).
-I didn't get it to compile because it's old and I'm allergic to CMake, but I learned from the code.
+I learned from the code.
+See notes/qjpegrest.txt for installation help.

 ## License